sermon: Matthew 24:34: 'This Generation'

 Given 28-Apr-12; Sermon #1099; 80 minutes

-Richard Ritenbaugh, reflecting on our mind's tendency to wander when the details get too fast and furious, losing bits and pieces of the unfolding time-element, warns us that, if this happens when we study prophecy, we could be off by hundreds or thousands of years.
+If our mind wanders when we study prophecy, we could be off by hundreds or thousands of years.
 The understanding of the "when" of prophecy is absolutely crucial.
 Regarding the return of Jesus Christ, commentaries classify the following views: the pre-millennial view (Christ will return before establishing His thousand year rule), the post-millennial view (Christ made plans for His thousand year rule when He ascended to Heaven in 31 A.D., leaving the work to convert the entire earth to Christianity to the church fathers), and the a-millennial view (the thousand year rule was just a metaphor).
 Other views consist of: idealism (insisting the prophecies are merely metaphors standing for greater principles, such as the ultimate eradication of evil), historicism (a religious explanation for historical events, showing God's hand in historical events, regarding prophecy as human constructs), futurism (believing that most prophecies have future fulfillment, suggesting duality—type and anti-type in prophecy), and preterism (reflecting on what has already taken place, suggesting that all prophecy has already been fulfilled in AD 70.)
 Some preterists will admit that some prophecies, like Christ's Second Coming, have not been fulfilled.
 Preterists hang their entire philosophy on the interpretation (or misinterpretation) of "this generation" in Matthew 24:34.
 Any speculation about the future is about as certain as meteorological "predictions."
 Interpretation of prophecy is open to many variables.
 We cannot be sure about any of our speculations.

 Have you ever had a conversation with someone, and while you are listening to the other person prattling on about his or her escapades on the ball field, or at the beach (and it keeps going on and on), you suddenly realize that somewhere along the line in this conversation your mind wandered momentarily and you missed an important switch or change in the time element of the story?